 Attach/Detach Camera Button

 This plugin requires a camera, whether on your robot or a USB device.
 Add the camera device to your project and connect to the camera.
 Once you have a successful camera operational, press the Attach to Camera button on the plugin.
-This will connect the plugin to the camera device so the video stream is sent to the VR headset.
+This will connect the plugin to the camera device, sending the video stream to the VR headset.

 Start/Close VR Client Button (SteamVR only)

-If you are have a Steam VR compatible headset connected to your PC, this button will allow you to use that headset.
-This button will start the VR client, which connects to the VR Headset.
+If you have a Steam VR-compatible headset connected to your PC, this button will allow you to use that headset.
+This button will start the VR client, connecting to the VR Headset.
 The client can be launched either full screen or in a window.
 By default, the setting is to launch in the plugin window.
 This setting can be altered for your project in the configuration dialog.

 Google Cardboard Users

-For those using a google cardboard (iOS or Android) compatible device and headset, your device needs to be on the same network as the ARC PC.
-This is because your mobile device will connect to the ARC plugin by typing in the IP address of the PC.
+Your device needs to be on the same network as the ARC PC for those using google cardboard (iOS or Android) compatible device and headset.
+This is because your mobile device will connect to the ARC plugin by typing in the PC's IP address.
 The IP Address for your ARC PC is displayed in the plugin.
-Simply load the Virtual Reality Robot mobile app on your device and enter the ip address of the ARC PC.
+Load the Virtual Reality Robot mobile app on your device and enter the IP address of the ARC PC.

 4K Display Issues

 There is an issue with 4K displays and running the local client in the robot skill window.
+This is a known issue with Windows & Unity with 4k displays.
 If you have a 4k display and press the "Start Local Client" button, you will notice two things...

 2) The client is offset from the display window

-This is known issue with Windows & Unity with 4k displays.
-The way around this is to set the client to run in full screen, which is configurable in this skill's configuration window.
+2) Set the client to run in full screen, configurable in this skill's configuration window.